Leopold2333/Bi-Mamba4TS/README.md

 export PATH=/usr/local/cuda-11.8/bin:$PATH
 ```

+After saving the new profile, run `bash` again and your SHELL will identify the new env path.

 Of course, if you do not want to force local compilation, these paths are not necessary.

 2. Run the script: Find the model you want to run in `/scripts` and choose the dataset you want to use.
 > Run `./scripts/{model}/{dataset}.sh` to start training.

+> WARNING: we are now running new scripts to find the best results, the parameter settings are coming soon.

 # Datasets🔗
 We have compiled the datasets we need to use and provide download link: [data.zip](https://drive.google.com/file/d/1krbMHQXB-aV9vvYs2bRsJnXPLa4BKxzG/view?usp=drive_link).